dieterpankratz/notebook/logbook.md

 <a name="2022"></a>
 ## 2022
 * September 1st:
-  Moved to a new apartment in Prenzlauer Berg.
+   Moved to a new apartment in Prenzlauer-Berg.
-  No more short term stylez 🎉
 * June:
    Traveled to Barcelona to meet the team.
+* Mai 1st:
+  I joined N26 as a web engineer.
 * Mai 1st:
    I joined N26 as a web engineer.
 * April 2nd:
    Started with a plant based diet.
 * March 5th: